 Give an experience they'll remember!
 All tours are available as gift certificates.

 Big Onion happily accepts walk up participants.
 However, many Big Onion customers prefer to pay in advance.
 Prepayment also helps us determine group size and appropriate guide numbers.

-Refund Policy: Tour refunds (minus a $1 processing charge per person) are available by request up until 48 hours prior to the scheduled tour.
+Tour refunds (minus $1 per person, $2 for Multi-Ethnic Eating Tour & America's Museum) are available by request up until 48 hours prior to the scheduled tour.
 Cancellations less than 48 hours prior to the tour or no shows will not be refunded.
-If Big Onion cancels a walk for any reason a full refund will be provided (please see our rain/inclement weather policy on the FAQ page for more information about tour cancellations).

-Between mid-May and early September the Historic Lower Manhattan tour is one of a variety of walks offered as public “twilight” tours.
-Summer public “twilight” tours are lead Thursday and Friday evenings & Saturday’s at 6 p.m.
+America’s Museum is one of a variety of walks offered as public “twilight” tours.
+These tours are lead Thursday, Friday and Saturday evenings at 6 p.m.
 We rotate a variety of tours in these time slots.
 Please see our Schedule page for details for specific dates and times.

 More Questions?
 Check out How it Works for more details.